Full text: What chief selector Chetan Sharma had to say about Virat Kohli’s ODI captaincy issue

-Chairman of selectors Chetan Sharma on Friday that everyone present asked Virat Kohli to reconsider his decision to step down from T20I captaincy ahead of the recently concluded World Cup but added that it wasn’t the right time to discuss with him about white-ball leadership.
+Chairman of selectors Chetan Sharma said on Friday that everyone present asked Virat Kohli to reconsider his decision to step down from T20I captaincy ahead of the recently concluded World Cup but added that it wasn’t the right time to discuss the white-ball leadership with him.

 The former Indian cricketer also requested that the controversies surrounding India’s captaincy in men’s cricket be put to bed at the end of 2021, assuring that there were no communication gaps between the panel and the team management.

-Days after Kohli quit T20I captaincy, BCCI president Sourav Ganguly said that the board had asked the star batter to reconsider his decision.
-Kohli however said during his press conference prior to leaving for the Test series against South Africa that he wasn’t told to not give up T20I captaincy, while he himself had announced that he’d like to carry on leading in ODIs and Tests; and also that he was informed about his removal as ODI skipper just a little while before the selection meeting for the SA Test series.
+Days after Kohli quit the T20I captaincy, BCCI president Sourav Ganguly said that the board had asked the star batter to reconsider his decision.
+Kohli, however, said during his press conference prior to leaving for the Test series against South Africa that he wasn’t told to not give up T20I captaincy, while he himself had announced that he’d like to carry on leading in ODIs and Tests; and also that he was informed about his removal as ODI skipper just a little while before the selection meeting for the SA Test series.

 While the unsaid interpretation is that Kohli felt he wasn’t told that his ODI captaincy depended on staying on as T20I captain, Sharma confirmed that it was not possible to bring up that topic when the star batter made his decision.
 It was only after the selectors met and decided that they wanted one white-ball captain that they conveyed it to Kohli.